joelbrewster/NoteyMcNoteface/README.md

 ## Things to do
 TODO:
-- get note to href on square not just title
+- add shadow on note mouseover

 - Get a longitude and latitude from ip

 - Get the weather from the latitude and longitude